luoluomei/Link-Stealing-Attacks-Against-Inductive-Graph-Neural-Networks-Project/README.md

 - Make sure to delete or rename old shadow model checkpoints to avoid silent reuse.
 - All models are trained with fixed hyperparameters as used in the original paper.
 - The script will automatically skip training if the model file already exists.
+- The core attack logic is implemented in attack.py, and the results can be viewed and analyzed in Result.ipynb.

 ## Contact